 A deeply held belief in the East Congo Episcopal Area of The United Methodist Church is spreading: no stigma shall be placed on women who have suffered from sexual assaults.

 Harper Hill Global is producing resources to further this message.
-Through “No Stigma,” (also known as Non à la Stigmatisation and Acha Kutatiza Moyo) religious leaders will be equipped with communication resources necessary to engage congregations, small groups and communities beyond The United Methodist Church.
-The building of a women’s center in Kindu, Democratic Republic of the Congo under the direction of Bishop Gabriel Yemba Unda served as the catalyst to “No Stigma” which now carries the message beyond four walls.
+Through “Arise from Stigma,” religious leaders will be equipped with communication resources necessary to engage congregations, small groups and communities within and beyond The United Methodist Church.
+The building of a women’s center in Kindu, Democratic Republic of the Congo under the direction of Bishop Gabriel Yemba Unda served as the catalyst to “Arise from Stigma” which now carries the message beyond four walls.

 This campaign is supported by United Methodist Women, The WiseHeart Foundation, Chocolate Moose Media, and individual donors like you.
 Giving to Harper Hill Global means that you are providing jobs to the Harper Hill Collective – communication professionals serving from various parts of the world throughout Africa, Asia, and North America.